MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/content-page.md

 ---
 # Create a Content Page for Your Custom Tab

 A custom tab allows you to enrich user experience by presenting your hosted web content within the Teams platform.
-See [Extend Your App with a Custom Tab](foo.md).
-Whether you present your tab within the channel/group or personal scope, it will be an IFramed HTML content page—the difference is how your tab content is configured for the page.
-See [tabs-requirements](foo.md).
+See [Create a Content Page for Your Custom Tab](foo.md).
+Whether you present your tab within the channel/group or personal scope, it will be an IFramed HTML content page—the difference is how your tab page content is set.
+See [Requirements for tab pages in Microsoft Teams](foo.md).

 ## Integrate your code with Teams

 ### Teams Library

 Within your content page, you’ll add a reference to [Microsoft Teams JavaScript client SDK](/javascript/api/overview/msteams-client) using script tags.
-In addition, your code will call`microsoftTeams.initialize()` when the page loads.
+In addition, your code will call `microsoftTeams.initialize()` when the page loads.

 ### Teams Manifest